 The Saudi e-visa is only available for GCC residents who have the following occupations.
 Kindly check the list to get to know if your occupation comes under eligibility before you apply for the Visa.
 We have categorized all the occupations below:

 As per the latest update, you don't need a COVID-19 test as a tourist to enter Saudi Arabia.
 Also, there is no mandatory quarantine period.

 While you are visiting Saudi Arabia, you should make sure that you take out enough time to visit all the popular places it is known for!
-Here is a list of experiences that you can enjoy while you are on a Saudi tourist visa for UAE residents
+Here is a list of experiences that you can enjoy while you are on a visa to Saudi Arabia for UAE residents.

 Eve's tomb, a legendary spot based in the ancient city of Jeddah (the 2nd largest city in Saudi), is a burial place for Eve, who is known as the first woman.
 The tomb has such a unique value that the whole city is named after Eve - since Eve is considered the grandmother of humanity, it translates to Jeddah in Arabic.

 This burial place has been in the books of legends since the 12the century when Ibn Jubayr wrote about it in his travelogues.
 Eve's tomb is one of the most popular places in Saudi Arabia, even though it was partly destroyed by Prince Faisal - the viceroy of Hejaz in 1928.

 You need to recheck your Saudi Arabia travel itinerary in case you haven't mentioned Dune Bashing safari!
 Dune bashing is a once-in-a-lifetime experience across the abundant sand dunes in this region.

 Don't miss out on the chance to hop onto a 4x4 and go on an off-road hill ride with your course guide.
 Experience the thrilling joy of your dandy-sandy ride.
 It is a dangerous yet fun activity to do in a desert.